tjallo/DiscordPyBot/README.md

-# Discord.py-3
+# DiscordPyBot
- Personal Discord bot, version 3
+## This version is still in development, see v2 branch for working example